knpuniversity/stripe/knpu/ep2-subscriptions/validating-coupons.md

 Ah, *now* it shows $49.

 But, it'll be even *clearer* if we display the discount in the table.
-At the bottom of that table, add new if statement: `if cart.couponCode` and an `endif`.
+At the bottom of that table, add a new if statement: `if cart.couponCode` and an `endif`.
 Then, copy the subscription block from above, paste it here, and change the first variable to `cart.couponCode` and the second to `cart.couponCodeValue` without the `/ month`, unless you want to make all your coupons recurring.
 Oh, and add "Coupon" in front